pliesveld/runetf/README.md

 Aware - Periodically scans your nearby surroundings.
 Shows class and health of nearby players.

-Recall - Teleport to a previous location. +USE sets or clears teleport destination.
+Recall - Teleport to a previous location. `+use` sets or clears teleport destination.
 When far enough away, teleports player to destination.

-Blink - Teleports between two locations. +USE to toggle destinations.
+Blink - Teleports between two locations. `+use` to toggle destinations.

 IronDome - Launches interceptor rockets upon death.
 Interceptor rockets cause knockback only.

-DeadMansTrigger - Triggers explosion upon death. +USE to activate with greater effect.
+DeadMansTrigger - Triggers explosion upon death. `+use` to activate with greater effect.
 When fully detonated the affected players are temporarily stunned.
 Contact with interceptor rockets negate this rune's effects.

 Sharing - Healthkits and ammokits picked up are shared with nearby teammates.